AlphaNerd89/Macro-Studio/README.md

 # TAS Studio

-Use this tool to create tool assisted speedruns.
+Use this tool to create macros.